pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Triggering subsequent events
 ----------------------------

-Secondly, the :class:`~eventsourcing.domain.Aggregate` class has an "private" object method :func:`~eventsourcing.domain.Aggregate._trigger_event` which can be called to create subsequent aggregate event objects and apply them to the aggregate.
+Secondly, the :class:`~eventsourcing.domain.Aggregate` class has a "private" object method :func:`~eventsourcing.domain.Aggregate._trigger_event` which can be called to create subsequent aggregate event objects and apply them to the aggregate.
 This method is usually called by a particular command method implemented on a